Menu Close

 Generally, the submandibular gland is removed without the identification of the marginal mandibular nerve to avoid its injury.
 For this, a superior subplatysmal flap is not raised as the marginal mandibular branch of the facial nerve runs in the same tissue plane.
 Elevation of the subplatysmal flap superiorly may cause inadvertent injury to the nerve and cause paresis in the postoperative period.

-Therefore, dissection is initially directed to the inferior surface of the gland and proceeds cautiously along the capsule from inferior to superior until the facial vessels are ligated and reflected superiorly (subcapsular flap is elevated).
+5. Identification and Ligation of facial vessels.
+Dissection is initially directed to the inferior surface of the gland and proceeds cautiously along the capsule from inferior to superior until the facial vessels are ligated and reflected superiorly (subcapsular flap is elevated).
 The marginal mandibular nerve lies lateral to the facial vessels and can then be lifted out of the operative field by traction.

-5. Identification of the hypoglossal nerve.
-The posterior border of mylohyoid muscle is retracted anteriorly and the submandibular gland is pulled superiorly to expose the course of the hypoglossal nerve.
+7. Identification of the hypoglossal nerve.
+During inferior dissection, keep the dissection along the capsule over the digastric muscles to prevent injury to the hypoglossal nerve, which runs deep to the digastric muscles.
+The submandibular gland is pulled superiorly to expose the course of the hypoglossal nerve.
 The nerve runs on the surface of the hyoglossus muscle.

-6. Identification of the lingual nerve and submandibular ganglion.
-The posterior border of mylohyoid muscle is retracted anteriorly and the submandibular gland is pulled inferiorly which draws the lingual nerve inferiorly into the field of dissection.
+8. Identification of the lingual nerve and submandibular ganglion.
+The posterior border of the mylohyoid muscle is retracted anteriorly, and the submandibular gland is pulled inferiorly, which draws the lingual nerve inferiorly into the field of dissection.
+The lingual nerve appears as a ribbon-like V-shaped band loosely attached to the body of the gland.
 The submandibular ganglion is surgically identified as the attachment point of the gland to the lingual nerve.
+The lingual nerve is then separated from the gland by sharp dissection through the fibres (the parasympathetic secretomotor supply) attached from the submandibular ganglion to the submandibular gland (submandibular duct mainly).
+This causes the lingual nerve to move upwards automatically and out of the surgical field.

-8. The lingual nerve appears as a ribbon-like band loosely attached to the body of the gland by a few fibres – the parasympathetic secretomotor supply.
-These fibres are dissected carefully which releases the lingual nerve from the gland.
+9. Identification of the submandibular (Wharton’s) duct for ligation.
+The posterior border of the mylohyoid muscle is retracted anteriorly, and the submandibular gland is pulled posteriorly to identify the submandibular duct on tension.
 The submandibular gland duct is covered by the sublingual gland and should be separated before tying it.
 It is important to palpate the submandibular gland duct to ensure there are no stones in the duct.
 The duct is then divided and tied off.
+Then the gland is removed.

 Complications